andy-guttridge/song-mates/README.md

 ### Code

 - The steps to connect to a Heroku Postgres database and deploy were adapted from the Code Institute 'I think therefore I blog' tutorial.
 This includes defining `DATABASE_URL` and `SECRET_KEY` environment variables in an `env.py` file in the local environment and adding corresponding config variables in the Heroku dashboard, using dj_database_url to create a URL from the Heroku database URL in `settings.py`, updating `ALLOWED_HOSTS` in `settings.py` with the deployed Heroku URL and adding the templates path to a `TEMPLATES_DIR` variable in `settings.py`.
+- This [stackoverflow article](https://stackoverflow.com/questions/68810221/login-required-decorator-gives-object-has-no-attribute-user-error) was referenced to understand how to use the 'login-required' decorator with a class based view
+- The approach to deleting a user account (actually making the account inactive) in response to a button was adapted from [this stackoverflow article](https://stackoverflow.com/questions/38047408/how-to-allow-user-to-delete-account-in-django-allauth)

 ### Content